State Laws That Protect Freedom of the Press for Students

 • Student expression may only be limited where it’s libelous or slanderous; it’s an invasion of privacy; it violates or incites students to violate the law; it violates school district policies regarding harassment, discrimination, intimidation, or bullying.

-• Student publications do not speak for the school district, and as such, a school board or administration cannot be held responsible for student journalism.
+• Student publications do not speak for the school district.
+A school board or administration is not liable for student journalism.

 • School districts must establish district policies that are in accordance with the new law.

-• Students in higher educational institutions have free speech and free press rights regardless of whether the media is school-sponsored or not or whether it is part of an academic course, and students may not be subject to mandatory review by a school official prior to publication.
+• Students in higher educational institutions have free speech and free press rights.
+This applies regardless of whether or not the media is school-sponsored or part of an academic course.
+Students may not be subject to mandatory review by a school official prior to publication.

-• Media advisers may not be disciplined for complying with the law.
+• Administrators cannot discipline media advisers for complying with the law.
 “The law protects the media advisers, too,” Endejan says.
 “In the past, journalism media advisors could get fired for standing up for the kids.”

 Was this helpful?